Who is the caddie for Brooks Koepka? - bunkered.co.uk

-Victory in the 2018 US PGA Championship gave Brooks Koepka a third victory in his last six major starts – and by the American’s side throughout it all has been his loyal caddie Ricky Elliott.
+Brooks Koepka is just 18 holes away from winning his fourth major championship, all within his last eight starts – and by the American’s side throughout it all has been his loyal caddie, Ricky Elliott.

 Originally from Portrush, Northern Irishman Elliott, 41, looked destined to have a successful career as a player in his own right when he turned professional after a successful amateur career, during which time he won the Ulster Boys’ and Ulster Youths Championships.